 In fact, only 35% of workers attempted to use all of their annual vacation days in 2020 — even though 28% could not roll unused days into the next year.

-60% of the employees we surveyed agree it’s important to use PTO for mental health days.
+60% of the employees we surveyed agree it’s important to use PTO for mental health days, and another survey found that 83% of American workers would prefer a four-day workweek.
 But with nowhere to go, the pandemic may disincentivize workers from taking PTO, which can lead to poor mental health outcomes and contribute to burnout.

 Why is it so hard for employees to take time away from work?
 Research by the American Psychological Association suggests company culture may be to blame.
 Only 41% of employees say their organization’s culture encourages employees to take time off.